centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-platform.md

 ### Update the Centreon solution

-> Please make sure all users are logged out from the Centreon web interface
-> before starting the upgrade procedure.
+Please make sure all users are logged out from the Centreon web interface before starting the update procedure.

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">

-Clean the cache:
+1. Clean the cache:

 ```shell
 dnf clean all --enablerepo=*
 ```

-Then upgrade all the components with the following command:
+2. Then upgrade all the components with the following command:

 ```shell
 dnf update centreon\*